Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Discussion

 In this systematic review, we identified several key technical challenges that hinder the modeling of multimodal medical data and assessed how recent studies have attempted to overcome them.
 The most commonly addressed obstacles were missing modalities and small sample sizes, which were tackled in 15 (22\%) and 17 (25\%) of the 69 studies, respectively.

-A notable aspect of this review is the variety of innovative solutions proposed to address the key challenges in multimodal modeling.
-For missing data modalities, researchers have introduced methods such as multitask learning \cite{saad_learning-based_2022}, matrix completion \cite{thung_identification_2013,fan_polynomial_2020}, variational autoencoders \cite{marti-juan_mc-rvae_2023,wu2018multimodal}, generative adversarial networks \cite{ziegler_multi-modal_2022,cai_deep_2018}, hybrid graph convolutional networks \cite{hou_hybrid_2023}, and knowledge distillation \cite{wang_multi-modal_2023}.
-These approaches aim to impute or compensate for absent modalities and have shown improvements in handling incomplete datasets.
-To overcome limited sample sizes (``small data"), strategies such as data augmentation \cite{partin_data_2023,jabeen_breast_2022}, transfer learning from large pretrained models \cite{sukei_automatic_2023,li_transfer_2023,jabeen_breast_2022,lim_use_2022, shickel_deep_2021,yoo_deeppdt-net_2022}, and knowledge distillation \cite{guan_mri-based_2021} have been employed to maximize the value of scarce data.
-However, the effectiveness of these techniques in clinical contexts is constrained: many rely on external pretrained models or large datasets that are not always available, and they may fail to capture complex cross-modal patterns when data are sparse or heterogeneous.
-For improving interpretability, studies have applied attention mechanisms, gradient-based attribution tools \cite{krix_multigml_2023,li_transfer_2023} , and explanation techniques such as DeepSHAP \cite{rabinovici-cohen_multimodal_2022,sheu_multi-modal_2022,xu_explainable_2021,wang_interpretability-based_2022}, which help clarify model decision-making.
-To address imbalances in the dimensionality of different modalities, where one modality may dominate due to feature richness, methods like feature selection, dimensionality reduction \cite{madabhushi_computer-aided_2011}, and weighted loss functions \cite{karaman_machine_2022,partin_data_2023,mao_cross-modality_2021,li_transfer_2023} have been used to achieve more balanced integration.
-Finally, the selection of an optimal fusion strategy remains an open challenge.
-Early, intermediate, late, and hybrid fusion each offer distinct strengths and weaknesses, and recent advances such as neural architecture search and attention-based fusion \cite{dai_-janet_2023,rahaman_deep_2023,vanguri_multimodal_2022} show promise in tailoring integration methods to specific tasks.
-Taken together, these findings highlight that there is no one-size-fits-all solution: each challenge requires targeted techniques, and many multimodal pipelines combine multiple methods to achieve robust performance.
+A range of innovative solutions have been proposed to address these challenges.
+For missing modalities, researchers have used multitask learning \cite{saad_learning-based_2022}, matrix completion \cite{thung_identification_2013,fan_polynomial_2020}, variational autoencoders \cite{marti-juan_mc-rvae_2023,wu2018multimodal}, generative adversarial networks \cite{ziegler_multi-modal_2022,cai_deep_2018}, hybrid graph convolutional networks \cite{hou_hybrid_2023}, and knowledge distillation \cite{wang_multi-modal_2023}, all aiming to impute or compensate for absent modalities.
+For limited sample sizes, strategies such as data augmentation \cite{partin_data_2023,jabeen_breast_2022}, transfer learning from large pretrained models \cite{sukei_automatic_2023,li_transfer_2023,jabeen_breast_2022,lim_use_2022,shickel_deep_2021,yoo_deeppdt-net_2022}, and knowledge distillation \cite{guan_mri-based_2021} have been used to maximize the value of scarce data.
+However, many of these techniques rely on external pretrained models or large datasets that are not always available, and may fail to capture complex cross-modal patterns when data are sparse or heterogeneous.
+For interpretability, studies have applied attention mechanisms, gradient-based attribution tools \cite{krix_multigml_2023,li_transfer_2023}, and explanation techniques such as DeepSHAP \cite{rabinovici-cohen_multimodal_2022,sheu_multi-modal_2022,xu_explainable_2021,wang_interpretability-based_2022}.
+To address imbalance in dimensionality across modalities, methods such as feature selection, dimensionality reduction \cite{madabhushi_computer-aided_2011}, and weighted loss functions \cite{karaman_machine_2022,partin_data_2023,mao_cross-modality_2021,li_transfer_2023} have been used.
+Finally, selecting an optimal fusion strategy remains an open challenge: early, intermediate, late, and hybrid fusion each have distinct strengths and weaknesses, and advances such as neural architecture search and attention-based fusion \cite{dai_-janet_2023,rahaman_deep_2023,vanguri_multimodal_2022} show promise for tailoring integration to specific tasks.
+Each of these approaches has inherent limitations.
+Methods for handling missing modalities often rely on assumptions about inter-modality relationships and may be sensitive to noisy or incomplete data; transfer learning and augmentation depend on suitable source data; and advanced fusion architectures increase computational complexity.
+No single methodological solution is universally applicable, the best strategy depends on the data and the clinical task.